 According to the information provided, six perpetrators (85,71%) were referred to the Civil Police of Goiás and charged with animal cruelty crimes, with four of them being detained.
 As for the animals involved, it was observed that only in Case 1 were the rescued animals adopted, while in one case, the animal succumbed to its injuries.
 In the remaining situations, the animals were transferred to shelters managed by animal advocates, where they were housed and cared for until they could recover and be made available for adoption.

 Table 1.
-Individual characteristics and origin of patients subjected to different types of cruelty treated at the public veterinary care unit in Goiânia from August 24 to November 17, 2023.
+Individual characteristics and origin of patients subjected to different types of cruelty treated at the public veterinary care unit in Goiânia from August 24 to November 17, 2023